JactusTheCactus/JactusTheCactus/README.md

 - 👋 Hi, I’m @JactusTheCactus
 - 👀 I’m interested in GameDev and Worldbuilding
-- 🌱 I’m currently learning Python/JS
+- 🌱 I’m currently learning JavaScript
 <!--
 - 💞️ I’m looking to collaborate on ...
 -->